What is an Employee? 3 Ways to Help You Know

 Whether you are an employee or an independent contractor, you must pay income taxes on all of your income, and you must pay for social security and Medicare taxes.
 But how these are paid and the amount differs between the two entities (employee vs. non-employee).

 Taxes for an Employee: By law, an employee must have federal and state income taxes withheld from his or her pay.
-In addition, FICA taxes must be withheld from the employee's pay and the employer must also contribute to those taxes, on behalf of the employee.
+In addition, FICA taxes must be withheld from the employee's pay and the employer must also contribute to those taxes on behalf of the employee.

 Taxes for an Independent Contractor: An independent contractor is not an employee, but is someone in a separate business from the hiring company.
 No income taxes are withheld from payments to an independent contractor (in most circumstances), and no FICA taxes are withheld from these payments nor are they due from the hiring company.

 The issue, in a nutshell, is that some employers hire workers and call them "independent contractors" to avoid paying the FICA taxes on the worker's income.
-But that decision can have negative consequences.

 What if You Aren't Sure if a Worker is an Employee?